Quantum metrological gain: Properties of the metrological gain

-The metrological gain $g(\varrho)$ is convex in the quantum state.
+holds, thus the metrological gain is convex in the quantum state.

 Numerical determination of the gain

+The optimization of the metrological gain over local Hamiltonians is a hard task, since it is defined as a fraction of two quantities that both depend on the Hamiltonian.
+Moreover, in the denominator, the quantum Fisher information is a convex function of the Hamiltonian.
+Maximizing a convex function over a convex set is a difficult task.

-There are efficient methods to determine the metrological gain via an optimization over local Hamiltonians.
-They are based on a see-saw method that iterates two steps alternatively.
+There are still efficient methods to determine the metrological gain based on an optimization over local Hamiltonians.
+They are based on see-saw methods that iterate two steps alternatively.